 - Learn more about our Climate Justice Initiative and Commit2Respond.

 - Blogs, news articles, videos, and other resources are available on the Climate Change Task Force website.

 Every Child is Our Child

-A global initiative for lesbian, gay, bisexual and transgender/ sexual orientation and gender identity (LGBT/SOGI) Human Rights focuses on promoting UU values of equality for all people at the UN.
+A global initiative for lesbian, gay, bisexual, transgender, and queer/ sexual orientation and gender identity (LGBTQ/SOGI) Human Rights focuses on promoting UU values of equality for all people at the UN.
 The UU-UNO works to garner support among the Non-Governmental Organization (NGO) community, especially the faith-based community, to end criminal sanctions based on sexual orientation and gender identity in the world.

-- Learn more about the LGBT/SOGI Human Rights Program.
+- Learn more about the LGBTQ/SOGI Human Rights Program.

-- Learn more about the Women: Security and Peace Program
+- Learn more about the LGBTQ Refuge and Asylum Program.

 Women: Sexual & Reproductive Health & Rights (SRHR) promotes awareness and action through education and advocacy in issues related to women's rights and health, bringing the voice of liberal religion to the UN's dialogue relating to SRHR.

 In light of the United Nations declaring 2015-2024 the International Decade for Poeple of African Descent, the racial justice program is committed to addressing structural anti-black racism on an international level.

 - Learn more about the Racial Justice Program.